Group-5-Final-Project/Final-Project/README.md

 **Output Labels:** `Positive`, `Neutral`, `Negative`

-### Accuracy Score
+### Accuracy Score & Confusion Matrices

+Generally speaking, the [baseline sentiment accuracy rate](https://www.lexalytics.com/lexablog/sentiment-accuracy-baseline-testing) for this type of analysis is between 80-85%, and therefore, we set a target of `85%` accuracy for our model.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89050277/152616702-61eb6669-1603-42a3-91fd-c8b53ecfed46.jpg"/>
 </p>

-The model’s accuracy score is `88.50`, meaning that it will accurately predict a tweet's sentiment `88.5%` of the time.
-As we are trying to gauge an approximate distribution of vaccine sentiments, this accuracy score is sufficient for this type of analysis.
+The model’s actual accuracy score is `88.50`, meaning that it will accurately predict a tweet's sentiment `88.5%` of the time.
+As we are trying to gauge an approximate distribution of vaccine sentiments, and this exceeds the target, the accuracy score is sufficient for this type of analysis.

 <p align="center">
    <img src= "https://user-images.githubusercontent.com/89050277/152700167-1d84d3bf-b437-426e-8264-2106151f1c43.jpg"/>
  </p>

 Having a look at the classification report, it appears that although the overall precision and recall scores are sufficient, the least "precise" category appears to be `negative`, which may be related to tonality.
 This is indicative that this area may require further review or training, or perhaps a most robust training set.

-### Confusion Matrices
+Another consideration would be to employ resampling techniques (such as SMOTE) to balance the dataset.

-The confusion matrices below reinforce our confidence in the model.
+The confusion matrices below further highlight this point.

 <p float="left">
  <img src="https://github.com/Group-5-Final-Project/Final-Project/blob/ead92a49acbadde321d179766a6e08b682b0f351/assets/img/portfolio/confusion_matrixA.png"/>
  <img src="https://github.com/Group-5-Final-Project/Final-Project/blob/ead92a49acbadde321d179766a6e08b682b0f351/assets/img/portfolio/confusion_matrixB.png"/>
  </p>

-The results indicate high accuracy in categorizing positive (93%) and neutral (88%) sentiments, however for the ‘negative’ class, the accuracy is at 77%, which may be due to the imbalanced dataset.
+The matrices indicate higher accuracy in categorizing positive (93%) and neutral (88%) sentiments, however for the ‘negative’ class, the accuracy is only 77%, which again, may be due to the imbalanced dataset, as stated above.
 Despite the lower accuracy, overall, the model does satisfy its goal of predicting sentiments.

-For future iterations, the model can be fitted with more features to improve the overall accuracy score, or resampling techniques can be utilized to balance the dataset.
+For future iterations, in addition to fitting the model with more features and applying resampling techniques, a [domain-specific dictionary](https://aclanthology.org/U11-1009.pdf) can be created and utilized in the training steps.
+Certain terms have significant meanings depending on the context and subject in which they are, and so, including this level of detail may improve the accuracy of the model.

 ## RESULTS & ANALYSIS